| Cordillera Day 2008

 BALITOK, CPA, Kalipunan ng mga Katutubong Mamayanng Pilipinas (KAMP)

+and BAYAN.
 After resolutions and petitions were shared in the

 afternoon, the Abra delegation impressed the delegates with its